 The path to Benagil cave I would recommend, is by small boat.
 We explored the Benagil cave with Taruga Benagil Tours.
 Our captain was energetic and got us close to many different caves on the Benagil coastline.
 The advantage of paddle boarding or kayaking or swimming is that you’ll be able to spend time on the hidden beach inside the Benagil cave.
 If you go by boat, you can’t get off onto the beach.
 In all scenarios, you will get wet.

-Boat tour of Benagil caves (I wish I was as fly as that baby #futurebabygoals)
+Boat tour of Benagil caves (that stranger's baby is #futurebabygoals)

 Important question: How do you look good in lifejackets?